 The Cathedral of the Nativity of Christ is the largest Orthodox church in Riga.
-The church's interior is very luxurious and artistically rich, with the walls decorated with Byzantine-style frescoes with ancient Christian ornaments.
+The church's interior is very luxurious and artistically rich - the walls are decorated with Byzantine-style frescoes with early Christian ornaments.
 During the Soviet era, the cathedral was turned into a planetarium and a café but was rededicated in 2000, once again becoming an iconic sacral building with regular Orthodox church services.